Challenge the status quo … regularly!

 Two years later, I know virtually every regular commuter on my route.
 I’ve made several great friendships and created new income for my business.

-To this day, I always move from carriage to carriage to meet new commuters.
+To this day, I always move from carriage to carriage for the opportunity to meet new commuters.

 .